reposense/RepoSense/docs/user_guide.md

 ```

 ## CSV Config File
-The CSV Config files control the list of repositories and the target author.
+The `CSV Config File` control the list of repositories and the target author.
 [Sample_full.csv](../sample_full.csv) is an example configuration file setup.
 It should contain the following columns:

 Column Name | Explanation